bajman/stackdash/README.md

 StackDash is a python3 script designed to automate Docker installation on Ubuntu and deploy container stacks with subdomain hosting.
 StackDash features a
 Docker-Engine install script and Docker web-app containers/stack deployment wizards.
 All StackDash containers/stacks are preconfigured for external, subdomain access, using LetsEncrypt HTTPS/TLS and OAuth 2.0 SSO via the Google Cloud Platform.
-See the Documentation for installation instructions. \n
+See the Documentation for installation instructions.

 Please Note: this version of StackDash is configured to support only Cloudflare DNS-managed domains.
 Additional domain/hosting providers will be made available in future